tinode/chat/docs/API.md

 }
 ```

 It's important to list the URLs in the `head.attachments` field.
-Tinode server uses this field to maintain the uploaded file's use counters.
-If the use counter drops to zero for a given file (for instance, because a message with the shared URL was deleted or because the client failed to include the URl in the `head.attachments` field), the server will garbage collect the file.
+Tinode server uses this field to maintain the uploaded file's use counter.
+Once the use counter drops to zero for a given file (for instance, because a message with the shared URL was deleted or because the client failed to include the URl in the `head.attachments` field), the server will garbage collect the file.
 Only relative URLs should be used.
 Absolute URLs in the `head.attachments` field are ignored.

 ### Downloading